The Enrollment Service team is here to assist new students with admissions, financial aid, enrollment, and billing inquiries.

-Undergraduate Students - 2017 Spring Semester Undergraduate Billing News
+Undergraduate Students - 2017 Fall Semester Undergraduate Billing News

-Continuing Professional Studies Students - 2017 Spring Semester CPS Billing News
+Continuing Professional Studies Students - 2017 Fall Semester CPS Billing News

-Graduate Students - 2017 Spring Semester Graduate Billing News
+Graduate Students - 2017 Fall Semester Graduate Billing News

-truED Students - If you are a current truED student, your November billing statement will include the Fall Semester Session II billing for December due November 15 and your 2017 Spring Semester courses due November 25, 2016.
-Please review 2017 Spring Semester truED Billing News to learn about making payments or to enroll in a payment plan.
+truED Students - Please review 2017 Fall Semester truED Billing News to learn about making payments or to enroll in a payment plan.

 For more information, please visit our web pages for Student Accounts.
 See the left bar menu for many topics.